dhis2/climate-tools/docs/index.md

 +++ { "kind": "centered", "class": "dhis2-centered" }

-### Flexible open source guides and tutorials
+### Flexible, open source guides and tutorials

-DHIS2 Climate Tools is an open source collection of notebook-based guides and example workflows written in Python, which you can use to access, process and upload data from different sources to DHIS2 and the Chap Modeling Platform.
-The same data can be analysed and visualized using tools and techniques that are not available in DHIS2.
-Climate Tools help to break climate and health data out of silos to facilitate combined analysis and forecasting, and strengthen climate-resilient health systems.
+DHIS2 Climate Tools is an open-source, collaborative Python toolkit that combines a curated Python environment, practical tutorials, and end-to-end workflows for integrating climate, weather, and environmental data into DHIS2.
+The toolkit gives users a ready-to-use environment for exploring, analyzing, visualizing, and importing global and local data sources.
+In this way, Climate Tools helps break climate and health data out of silos, enabling combined climate–health analysis, forecasting, and the development of climate-resilient health systems.

 +++ {"kind": "logo-cloud", "class": "dhis2-users"}